Note: I presented this paper at the annual meeting of the Evangelical Theological Society on Tuesday, November 13, 2018, in Denver, Colorado.

 In terms of method, therefore, I believe this means at least three things.

-- BT must be historical, that is, aim to understand a given passage of Scripture in its original historical setting.
-BT is a historical discipline.
+- Biblical Theology must be historical, that is, aim to understand a given passage of Scripture in its original historical setting.
+Biblical Theology is a historical discipline.

-- BT examines the Scriptures inductively, on its own terms, in a way that pays special attention not merely to the concepts addressed in Scripture but to the very words, vocabulary, and terminology used by the biblical writers themselves.
+- Biblical Theology examines the Scriptures inductively, on its own terms, in a way that pays special attention not merely to the concepts addressed in Scripture but to the very words, vocabulary, and terminology used by the biblical writers themselves.

-- BT is primarily descriptive.
-That is, the overriding goal in BT is to listen to Scripture and to accurately describe the convictions and beliefs the biblical writers themselves held about a given topic.
+- Biblical Theology is primarily descriptive.
+That is, the overriding goal in Biblical Theology is to listen to Scripture and to accurately describe the convictions and beliefs the biblical writers themselves held about a given topic.

-That said, let me now trace the contours of a BT of the Holy Spirit, and then in the next session Gregg Allison will present the Holy Spirit from a ST perspective.
+That said, let me now trace the contours of a Biblical Theology of the Holy Spirit, and then in the next session Gregg Allison will present the Holy Spirit from a Systematic Theology perspective.
 This will be a sneak preview of our joint work which will appear as the inaugural volume of a 15-volume series published by B&H Academic called “Theology for the Community of God,” edited by David Dockery, Christopher Morgan, and Nathan Finn.
 (I’ve presented an earlier version of this paper as a case study in a lecture I gave earlier this year at Midwestern Baptist Theological Seminary.)

-Theologically, as we trace the development of the biblical teaching on the Holy Spirit throughout Scripture, we find a remarkable trajectory reaching from the OT to the NT.
-In the OT, as we’ll see, the Spirit is shown to be active in creation and later is said to come upon leaders or prophets at God’s appointed times but most likely does not indwell ordinary believers.
-In the NT, as is well known, the Spirit is shown to have come to indwell every believer at Pentecost (with the minor complication of later “mini-Pentecosts” such as the “Samaritan Pentecost” in chap.
+Theologically, as we trace the development of the biblical teaching on the Holy Spirit throughout Scripture, we find a remarkable trajectory reaching from the Old to the New Testament.
+In the Old Testament, as we’ll see, the Spirit is shown to be active in creation and later is said to come upon leaders or prophets at God’s appointed times but most likely does not indwell ordinary believers.
+In the New Testament, as is well known, the Spirit is shown to have come to indwell every believer at Pentecost (with the minor complication of later “mini-Pentecosts” such as the “Samaritan Pentecost” in chap.
 8).

 The Old Testament

-One fascinating challenge when studying God’s Spirit throughout Scripture is that there is only a limited amount of material on the Spirit in the OT.
+One fascinating challenge when studying God’s Spirit throughout Scripture is that there is only a limited amount of material on the Spirit in the Old Testament.

 In the rest of the Pentateuch, the Spirit is depicted as coming on, or being with, several individuals: craftsmen building the sanctuary (Bezalel and Oholiab; Exod 31:2; 35:34–35), the seventy elders (Num 11:17, 25), Balaam the prophet (Num 24:2), and Joshua, Moses’ successor (Num 27:18; Deut 34:9).
 In the Pentateuch, then, the Spirit is shown to have three primary functions: (1) as an agent of creation; (2) an agent of judgment; and (3) as an agent of empowerment for God’s service.